 Over the past few decades, the popularity of personality tests that classify individuals into different categories has skyrocketed.
 And hey, it’s fun to take a quiz and feel like you’re learning about who you are as a person.
-Whether it’s the Myers-Briggs, the Enneagram, or even just a quiz on Buzzfeed about which Friends character you resemble most, personality tests can be an easy and interesting way to try to understand yourself, or just relate to something.
+Whether it’s the Myers-Briggs, the Enneagram, or even just a quiz on Buzzfeed about which Friends character you resemble most, personality tests can be an easy and interesting way to try to understand yourself.

 Rigidly categorizing people as one thing or another is ill-advised in this day and age, when adaptability and flexibility are such highly-valued workplace traits.
 As we move toward an employment market that values workers who have a wide variety of skills and knowledge, this typological approach is becoming less necessary.
 Employers are seeking individuals who exemplify a variety of “types” and reflect a more versatile, open mindset.

 The outcome of any personality test should not confine you to a specific persona or behavior.
 Rather, your results should help you to reflect on your strengths and weaknesses, allowing you to recognize how you operate within your team or workplace.
 If you choose to take a personality test, use your results to your advantage: figure out how to optimize your strengths within your role while making note of things you can improve.
 You can also take this time to familiarize how others work, too, so that you’re more aware of how you interact with people who may have different perspectives or working styles.

 Remember, though, to take everything with a grain of salt.
 No personality tests have been proven to be statistically significant or accurate.
 So just because your Meyers-Briggs tells you something doesn’t mean that it’s correct or applicable to the way you learn, work, or grow.
 Interpret your results loosely and always leave room for other traits to shine through, even if other characteristics don’t fit perfectly into the defined personality reflected by your results.